Yariazen/cse15l-lab-reports/week7/lab4/lab4.md

 ## Step 4
 ![image](images/4.png)

 Logging into ieng6 with my private ssh key.
 I'll be doing it locally from here on out.
 Locally means I will be doing the rest of the lab on my local machine insteaed of the ieng6 server.
 I do so because I have been using my personal github account, and I refuse to store my private keys which I use for more than just github on our school's servers.
-Not because I don't trust our school's security, but I trust myself to forget to remove them from the server.
-In addition, all actions taken on the ieng6 server would be logged and sent to a system administrator, so even if my key is password protected, it is still going to be available somewhere which I don't want.
+Not because I don't trust our school's security, but I trust myself to forget to remove them from the server and I don't want a log of my private keys hanging around.

 Key pressed: ```ssh ziz084@ieng6.ucsd.edu```

+This is the command to use the secure shell protocol to access a server remotely.

 ## Step 5
 ![image](images/5.png)